antonyprince001/Todo-Client/README.md

 ### Objective :

-Setup a React Application from scratch without using create-react-app(refer the previous section) and build a todo application's frontend.
+Setup a React Application from scratch without using create-react-app and build a todo application's frontend.
 Call the relevant APIs for the following tasks

 - Creating a todo